 Warning signs in the palm oil sector

-From January 2013 to April 2020, Chinese banks funnelled 3.2bn USD worth of loans and underwriting services into the palm oil sector, a sector that after decades of exposure and scrutiny is still often associated with environmental and social harm.
+From January 2013 to April 2020, Chinese banks funnelled 3.2bn USD worth of loans and underwriting services into the palm oil sector, the analysis suggests.
+This is a sector that after decades of exposure and scrutiny is still often associated with environmental and social harm.

 Palm oil continues to drive extensive deforestation, not only in traditional major producing countries, like Indonesia and Malaysia, but also in new frontiers like Papua New Guinea and West African countries including Cameroon.

-In this period, Chinese banks provided 2.1bn USD to a single company for its palm oil operations – COFCO (which stands for China Oil and Foodstuffs Corporation), China's largest agricultural processing and trading company.
+In this period, the Forest and Finance data show Chinese banks provided 2.1bn USD to a single company for its palm oil operations – COFCO (which stands for China Oil and Foodstuffs Corporation), China's largest agricultural processing and trading company.

 As COFCO doesn't produce its own palm oil, the only way of ensuring this oil is not associated with deforestation or human rights abuses would be to monitor its suppliers and to exclude those which present environmental and social risks.
 COFCO International, the group’s international trading arm, requires suppliers to avoid deforestation in its supplier code of conduct.
 It appears however that COFCO may not be putting this policy into practice.